exercism/csharp/exercises/concept/interest-is-interesting/.docs/introduction.md

 - `float`: 4 bytes (~6-9 digits precision).
 Written as `2.45f`.
 - `double`: 8 bytes (~15-17 digits precision).
 This is the most common type.
 Written as `2.45` or `2.45d`.
 - `decimal`: 16 bytes (28-29 digits precision).
-Normally used when working with monetary data, as its precision leads to less rounding errors.
+Normally used when working with monetary data, as its precision reduces the chance of rounding errors.
 Written as `2.45m`.

 As can be seen, each type can store a different number of digits.
-This means that trying to store PI in a `float` will only store the first 6 to 9 digits (with the last digit being rounded).
+Trying to store PI in a `float` will only store the first 6 decimal places (with the last stored digit rounded).

 ## While Loops

-In this exercise you may also want to use a loop.
+In this exercise you may want to use a loop.
 There are several ways to write loops in C#, but the `while` loop is most appropriate here:

 ```csharp
 int x = 23;